polaris-slo-cloud/chunk-func/README.md

 ## Implementation

-* The [ChunkFunc Profiler](./go) is implemented as a Kubernetes controller using kubebuilder.
+* The [ChunkFunc Profiler](https://github.com/polaris-slo-cloud/chunk-func/tree/master/go) is implemented as a Kubernetes controller using kubebuilder.
-* The ChunkFunc Workflow Optimizer is currently implemented as a [simulator](./ts) that replays actual workflow traces to evaluate our algorithms and compare them against other state-of-the-art approaches.
+* The ChunkFunc Workflow Optimizer is currently implemented as a [simulator](https://github.com/polaris-slo-cloud/chunk-func/tree/master/ts) that replays actual workflow traces to evaluate our algorithms and compare them against other state-of-the-art approaches.
-* The [testbed](./testbed) contains three serverless workflows as use cases.
+* The [testbed](https://github.com/polaris-slo-cloud/chunk-func/tree/master/testbed) contains three serverless workflows as use cases.

 ## Deployment & Usage Documentation

-Instructions for deployment and usage can be found in the [docs](./docs) folder.
+Instructions for deployment and usage can be found in the [docs](https://github.com/polaris-slo-cloud/chunk-func/tree/master/docs) folder of the repository.